-Chronic daily headaches are headaches occurring for more than 15 days over the period of a month, which can be extremely debilitating and makes day to day life very challenging.
+Chronic daily headaches are headaches occurring for more than 15 days over a period of a month, which can be extremely debilitating and makes day-to-day life very challenging.

 What is Chronic Daily Headaches?

-The definition of chronic daily headache varies slightly, but generally consists of those suffering with headaches, with a duration greater than 4 hours, for more than 15 days in a calendar month.
+The definition of chronic daily headache varies slightly but generally consists of those suffering from headaches, with a duration greater than 4 hours, for more than 15 days in a calendar month.
 For it to be categorised as chronic, the headaches have continued for a period of 6 months or more!
-As you can imagine, this is an extremely long time to be in constant discomfort, which can largely affect a person’s quality of life, as well as their ability to participate in general day to day activities.
+As you can imagine, this is an extremely long time to be in constant discomfort, which can largely affect a person’s quality of life, as well as their ability to participate in general day-to-day activities.

 Different types of headaches can be chronic daily headaches, with the most common type being chronic daily tension-type headaches.

 - Mild/moderate pain, forming a band across head

 - Felt on both sides of the head